joelpt/quickfort/readme.txt

         . . .    . . d
         --A--    --B--

+*Repetition commands* like `3e`, on the other hand, utilize both buckets A and
+B. More specifically, A and B are *repeated in series* in the direction you indicate.
+The result of that repetition then replaces the contents of both A and
+B. If you specify `3e`, for example, you are actually getting the content of the buckets in series as the result: ABA.

     After 3e repetition (ABA):

         d d d . d d d d d    d d d . d d d d d d . . . . d d . .    d . . . . d d . .
         . . . . . d . . .    . . . . . d . . .
         --------A--------    --------B--------

+Once all transformations in the sequence have been performed, the contents of *Working bucket B* are returned as the result, to be designated by Quickfort.

+We have `flipv 2s rotccw` remaining to execute from our original transformation sequence `rotcw 3e flipv 2s rotccw`.
+Let's execute the remaining steps and see the result:

     After flipv transformation (only modifies B):